 Baseline Protocols (Used to establish the location environmental conditions at a study site)

 The objective of taking these protocol measurements is to allow for students to have multiple data layers to allow for inter-comparison of data that is relevant to measuring and understanding tree height and to know what is happening in their local environment.

-The Trees Around the GLOBE Student Research Campaign is will focus on leveraging all the great things many of the other GLOBE campaigns are doing.
-These campaigns include the European Phenology Campaign (focusing on Green Up, Green Down, and Identification of trees and vegetation), GLOBE Mission Mosquito (focusing on mosquito habitats and eradicating these potentially dangerous insects carrying vector-borne disease), and the Urban Heat Island Effect - Surface Temperature Field Campaign (focusing on surface temperatures in urban areas).
+The Trees Around the GLOBE Student Research Campaign is leveraging all the great things many of the other GLOBE campaigns are doing.
+These campaigns include the European Phenology Campaign (focusing on Green Up, Green Down, and identification of trees and vegetation), Urban Heat Island Effect - Surface Temperature Field Campaign (focusing on surface temperatures in urban areas), and GLOBE Mission Mosquito (focusing on mosquito habitats, tree holes, and eradicating these potentially dangerous insects carrying vector-borne disease).
 There are many parallel GLOBE protocol measurements and observations the Trees Around the GLOBE Student Research Campaign will highlight.

 GLOBE Mission Mosquito